gazebosim/sdf_tutorials/composition/proposal.md

 This permits a user to specify a mounting point as an interface, move that within the model, and not have to update other downstream components.

-##### 1.2.1 Scope of Interface Elements

-To avoid the complication of inter-element ambiguity, or multiple levels of scope resolution, all interface elements within an immediate `//model` should be referencable by only *one* level of nesting.
-If there are two levels of nesting for a name (e.g. `a::b::c`), then `a` and `b` will be models, and `c` will most likely be a frame. `b` will never be a link or a visual or anything else.

 ##### 1.2.2 `//joint/parent` and `//joint/child` become frames, not just links